hakimelghazi/TrigramModel/README.md

 # Trigram Language Model for Essay Classification

 This project implements a trigram language model in Python to classify essays based on their perplexity.
-It works by training models on high and low proficiency essays and computing perplexity scores to predict the skill level of unseen essays.
+It works by training models on high and low proficiency TOEFL essays and computing perplexity scores to predict the skill level of unseen essays later on.
+The model reaches an 80% accuracy rate on determining whether the essay is a low or high-level one.

 ## Key Features
 - **N-gram Extraction**: Handles unigram, bigram, and trigram extraction with padding.